Guinness: Pouring and serving

 The manufacturer recommends a "double pour" serve, which according to Diageo should take two minutes.
 Guinness has promoted this wait with advertising campaigns such as "good things come to those who wait".

-The brewer recommends that draught Guinness should be served at 6-7 °C (42.8 °F), while Extra Cold Guinness should be served at 3.5 °C (38.6 °F).
-Before the 21st century, it was popular to serve Guinness at cellar temperature (about 13 °C) and some drinkers preferred it at room temperature (about 20 °C).
+The brewer recommends that draught Guinness should be served at 6–7 °C (42.8 °F), while Extra Cold Guinness should be served at 3.5 °C (38.6 °F).
+Before the 21st century, it was popular to serve Guinness at cellar temperature (about 13 °C) and most drinkers preferred it at room temperature (about 20 °C).

 According to Esquire magazine, a pint of Guinness should be served in a slightly tulip-shaped pint glass, rather than the taller European tulip or 'Nonic' glass, which contains a ridge approx 3/4 of the way up the glass.
 To begin the pour, the server holds the glass at a 45° angle below the tap and fills the glass 3/4 full.
 On the way out of the tap, the beer is forced at high speed through a five-hole disc restrictor plate at the end of the tap, creating friction and forcing the creation of small nitrogen bubbles which form a creamy head.
 The server brings the glass from 45° angle to a vertical position.
 After allowing the initial pour to settle, the server pushes the tap handle back and fills the remainder of the glass until the head forms a slight dome over the top of the glass (or "just proud of the rim").
 Guinness recommends that, to avoid the bitter taste of the nitrogen foam head, gulps should be taken from the glass rather than sipping the drink.

 In 2010, Guinness redesigned their pint glass for the first time in a decade.
 The new glass was taller and narrower than the previous one and featured a bevel design.
 The new glasses were planned to gradually replace the old ones.

 A practice known as "splitting the G" has been an entry on the Urban Dictionary website since 2018.
 This drinking game sees the drinker attempt to bring the liquid level of the Guinness to sit at a certain level in relation to the glass' Guinness branding.
 Variants of the practice see the required liquid level as either: between the letter 'G', on the horizontal line of the 'G', or between the 'G' and the harp logo.